User Configuration Guide for user.cfg

 section configures the Mini's external sleep pin behavior.

-- SleepMode: Defines the sleep mode.
-Not currently used and set to
+- SleepMode: Defines the state of the sleep mode.

 NONE